HAVE YOU LOST A LOVED ONE?

 My spouse died from an accident at work.
 I'm not sure if anyone was at fault, but I'd like to know.
 How can I find out?

 Call Johnson Garcia LLP now.
 We can initiate an investigation into the accident to determine whether there are valid legal claims.
-The lawyers of Johnson Garcia LLP have been involved in investigating some of the world’s largest disasters and are not intimidated by dealing with large corporations.
-We know how to find answers and will be committed to holding the right parties responsible for their actions in they contributed to the death of your loved one.
+The attorneys at Johnson Garcia LLP have investigated some of the world’s largest disasters and are not intimidated by large corporations.
+Our skilled attorneys know how to uncover the facts and hold responsible parties liable for their actions.
+We’re committed to getting justice for our clients.

 How long do I have to bring a legal claim after the death of a loved one?